 F. Security on the school system’s computer resources is a high priority.
 If any employee identifies a security problem, the employee must notify the district technology department immediately.
 The employee shall not demonstrate the problem to other users or attempt to fix the problem without permission from the district technology department.

 G. In accordance with federal law, Internet filters will be placed on all computers with Internet access to prevent the access of obscene visual depictions and pornography and, in the case of minors, of material that is harmful to minors.
 The filters may only be disabled by the principal or designee at each school and only for employee use for research or other lawful purposes.
+Intentional attempts to evade content filters will be considered a violation of this policy.

 IV.
 PERMISSIBLE USE